Code-Institute-Submissions/dbyrne87.github.io/README.md

 Required for Bootstrap components to run properly.

 ## Testing
-As the webpages where being built I used the built in features of [Cloud9](https://aws.amazon.com/cloud9/) and Chromes built in developer tools.
+As the webpages where being built I used the built in features of [Cloud9](https://aws.amazon.com/cloud9/) and Google Chrome's built in developer tools.

 I firstly tested the index.html page and stylesheet first as the information used on this page is used on the following pages.
 After each section was developed I,
-1. made sure the content was responsive and layed out correctly as per the origional wireframe on desktop, tablet and mobile devices using the Chrome developer tools.
+1. made sure the content was responsive and laid out correctly as per the origional wireframe on desktop, tablet and mobile devices using the Chrome developer tools.
 2. made sure all links are correct
 3. made sure the code layout is correctly indented so it can be easily read.

 After each page was finished I used the [W3C Validator](https://validator.w3.org/), to make sure both the HTML and CSS was up to current standards and best practice.
-I also made sure the code layout is correct for a final time and that all links and media work correctly
+I also made sure the code layout is correct for a final time and that all links and media work correctly.

 ## Deployment